ISE-FIZKarlsruhe/researchdatagraph/zenodo/README.md

 How can we use datasets like [this](https://zenodo.org/search?page=1&size=20&q=4039531) or [this](https://zenodo.org/search?page=1&size=20&q=4064861) in a CGIF format?

-While this question is focussed on a different subject are, it will also be relevant once cultural data is deposited in Zenodo.
+While this question is focussed on a different subject area, it will also be relevant once cultural data is deposited in Zenodo.

 ## Discussion